Cooltjej/FED23-Testing--home-assignment-1/README.md

 -------------------------------------------------------------------------

-### Requirements Specification & Requirements Specification
+### Requirements Specification & Hygiene Specification

 The tests should be written using vitest and should be located in src/tests/functions.test.ts.